 Overdraft facility is provided only to Current Account Holders

-Here is a look at a physical application form from Punjab National Bank*.
+Here is a look at a physical current account application form from Punjab National Bank.
 Please note that different banks will require different individual details to be filled on their forms.

-A typical current account opening form contains fields for information like name and contact details, address and identity proof-related information, business details, banking services required, nominee details, and owner/controlling person details (with their requisite identity and address proofs, too).
+A typical procedure to open a current account contains information like name and contact details, address and identity proof-related information, business details, banking services required, nominee details, and owner/controlling person details (with their requisite identity and address proofs, too).

 The information required is the same even when you apply online; however, the layout and flow will vary.